LoomaDesign

 • stronger conversion paths

-If Amazon continues to make A+ more interactive, then weak content systems will become easier to spot.
+If Amazon continues to make A+ more interactive, weak content systems will become easier to spot.
+A module that repeats generic brand language will struggle beside a module that answers a buyer's comparison, fit, size, material, or use-case question.

 What to do next

-Amazon A+ Content is not the whole listing.
-It is the enhanced-content layer inside the broader Amazon product detail page (PDP).
-Before a seller writes modules, the page also needs accurate main images, useful secondary images, lifestyle scenes, clean product photos, and product facts that shoppers can trust.
+Amazon A+ Content sits inside the broader product detail page.
+Before a seller writes modules, the page needs accurate main images, useful secondary images, lifestyle scenes, clean product photos, and product facts that shoppers can trust.

 Source